minamarkham/sassy-starter/README.md

 *Disclaimer: This is an evolving project*

-A starting point for all my personal/work-related projects using Sass.
-Do what you'd like with it :)

 A starter toolkit based on [Scalable and Modular Architecture for CSS](http://smacss.com/) (SMACSS) for [Sass](http://sass-lang.com/) (SCSS) projects.
 Do what you'd like with it :)

 Styles are broken down into the following groups: **Base, Layout, Module, State, Theme**